TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- we probably want to handle it after DM milestone
 	- Don't rely on fragmentation

-- Let's just create a proof of concept using yojimbo, don't focus on creating a minimal augs interface
-	- When it works, we'll gradually abstract it away and see if it still works

 - Will yojimbo handle 128hz?
 	- We can send packets once every second tick, so at 64hz

-- if we don't send any message at all for when a step has no entropy,
-	- we CANNOT possibly advance the referential cosmos in time
-		- which might become problematic once we have to simulate it forward several seconds
-	- so we should always send at least empty step message

 - Editor-like server vars tweaker accessible by pressing ESC server-side
 	- will have to be commandized properly, just like editor setup's